sagemath/sagewiki_to_gh-2022-10-10/sage-3.1.2.md

 = Sage 3.1.2 Release Tour =

 == Notebook Bugs ==
- * Many bugs introduced in 3.1.1 where fixed by Mike Hansen and Timothy Clemans.
+ * Many bugs introduced in 3.1.1 were fixed by Mike Hansen and Timothy Clemans.
- * A new testing procedure was implemented hopefully preventing regressions like in 3.1.1. in the future
+ * A new testing procedure was implemented, hopefully preventing regressions like in 3.1.1 in the future.

 == Improved Dense Linear Algebra over GF(2) ==
  * M4RI (http://m4ri.sagemath.org) was updated to the newest upstream release which
-  * provides much improved performance for multiplication
+  * provides much improved performance for multiplication,
-  * provides improved performance for elimination
+  * provides improved performance for elimination,
-  * contains several build and bugfixes
+  * contains several build and bugfixes.
  * hashs and matrix pickling was much improved
  * dense matrices over $\mathbb{F}_2$ can now be written to/read from 1-bit PNG images

 == Doctest Coverage Hits 60% ==
- * Mike Hansen wrote doctests for almost all pexpect interfaces which will ensure greater stability across the board.
+ * Mike Hansen wrote doctests for almost all pexpect interfaces, which will ensure greater stability across the board.

 == New PolyBoRi Version (0.5) and Improved Interface ==
  * PolyBoRi was upgraded from 0.3 to 0.5rc